 Many Grasshopper plugins exist to import Open Street Map data into Rhinoceros.
 However, they each tend to have limitations or hindrances that are especially challenging to novice Grasshopper users.
 I created Caribou to streamline and expand this process, with a focus on:

-• Providing lighting fast and asynchronous parsing of files, even at citywide scales
+- Providing rapid and asynchronous parsing of OSM files — even at a city-wide scale

 Although Open Street Map data doesn’t have the comprehensive detail of a survey package, its datasets are highly complementary to them, particularly when working at large scales.
 Its roots as a community-based mapping project, and its popularity within navigation apps, means that it provides a wealth of programmatic information that is absent from typical cadastral packages.